Introduction to web fonts and typography

 When designing a web project, two important typography issues will come up.
 The first is choosing the appropriate typefaces, the second is adjusting the font sizes for your needs.
 Size usually comes into play as a scale, defining a hierarchy for headlines and body text.
 The underlying design principle is one of guidance, gently leading the reader or viewer from one element to the next.

-CSS has 15 different units for sizing, but only a few of these are suitable for font design and sizing.
-CSS can express or define sizes in absolute or relative units.
+.
 The difference is important: an absolute size will always stay the same, whereas a relative size depends on other elements on the same page.
 Only with relative units can you set your fonts to adjust to different circumstances such as varying screen sizes, creating a responsive design.

 To better understand font sizes in web design, let’s look at the “traditional” units first: point and pica.
 They have their origin and history in typography.
 For printing and in a word processor, you’ll specify font size in point, for example “12pt Times New Roman”.
-As a unit of measure, a point corresponds to 1/12 of a pica or 1 pixel.
-A pica corresponds to 12 points or pixels.
+As a unit of measure, a point

 The relation between these absolute units is the following: